mir-am/LightTwinSVM/README.md

 - CSV and LIBSVM data files are supported.
 - Detailed classification result will be saved in a spreadsheet file.

-Twin Support Vector Machine classifier proposed by: <br />
+Twin Support Vector Machine classifier was proposed by: <br />
 Khemchandani, R., & Chandra, S. (2007).
 Twin support vector machines for pattern classification.
 IEEE Transactions on pattern analysis and machine intelligence, 29(5), 905-910.

-The ClippDCD algorithm was proposed by: <br />
+The clipDCD algorithm was proposed by: <br />
 Peng, X., Chen, D., & Kong, L. (2014).
 A clipping dual coordinate descent algorithm for solving support vector machines.
 Knowledge-Based Systems, 71, 266-278.

 ## Installation Guide